strotman-ryan/Chess_NET/README.md

 # Chess_NET

-The game of chess as a console application written in C#
+An implementation of the game of chess.
+A C#/.NET console application.

+Author: Ryan Strotman
+Created: May 2018